docsforadobe/after-effects-scripting-guide/docs/general/project.rst

 **Description**

-The ExtendScript File object for the file containing the project that is currently open.
+The `Extendscript File <https://extendscript.docsforadobe.dev/file-system-access/file-object.html>`_ object for the file containing the project that is currently open.

 **Type**

-File object or null if project has not been saved; read-only.
+`File <https://extendscript.docsforadobe.dev/file-system-access/file-object.html>`_ object or null if project has not been saved; read-only.

 ----